klucznicy/bip-pages/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A Wordpress plugin for easy creation of Polish public information bulletin (Biuletyn Informacji Publicznej, or BIP) websites by NGOs and institutions.
+A Wordpress plugin for easy creation of Polish "public information bulletin" (Biuletyn Informacji Publicznej, or BIP) websites by NGOs and institutions.

 == Description ==

-A Wordpress plugin for easy creation of Polish public information bulletin (Biuletyn Informacji Publicznej, or BIP) websites by NGOs and institutions.
+A Wordpress plugin for easy creation of Polish "public information bulletin" (Biuletyn Informacji Publicznej, or BIP) websites by NGOs and institutions.

 Available in Polish and in English.